 “Will my savings last after I retire?”

 It’s a common question.
 To answer it with confidence, many investors turn to annuities to provide a reliable income stream in retirement.
-If you’re considering an annuity for retirement income, this annuities FAQ will answer some common questions and help prepare you for a conversation with your financial advisor.

 Not sure whether an annuity is right for your retirement goals?
 An Ameriprise financial advisor will provide you with personalized advice based on your income needs, as well as solutions to help protect you from uncertainty.

 An annuity is a long-term insurance product that provides guaranteed income.

 Annuities are a common source of retirement income because they provide a steady stream of payments at regular intervals and because their earnings grow tax-deferred1 until you withdraw funds.
 Most annuities also offer a death benefit that protects your original investment for your beneficiaries.

 With people living longer and thus experiencing more market cycles throughout their lifetimes, annuities can help fill the gap between other sources of guaranteed and stable retirement income — such as pensions or Social Security — to cover essential expenses if needed.

 With an annuity, you pay the annuity company premiums for a period of time, and then the annuity company starts paying you.

 In general, annuities work through two different life stages